 The primary goal of the veterinary technology program is to provide students with exceptional technical and clinical reasoning skills and knowledge in veterinary technology such that graduates will be immediate and valuable members of a veterinary medical team.
 Additionally, the program aims to develop a firm foundation in both farm animal and companion animal veterinary practices.
 Courses in the program cover basic sciences, veterinary nursing, and veterinary practice management, with a strong focus on hands-on practical knowledge throughout the curriculum.
 Students gain basic knowledge and skills for the major domestic animal species (dog, cat, horse, and cow).
 Students have the opportunity to focus their studies on a given species through a variety of elective course offerings within the applied animal science program.
 Integration of knowledge in communication, veterinary ethical and legal issues, veterinary practice management, clinical reasoning skills, and hands-on technical skills allow students to become complete veterinary technicians, capable of providing high-quality, compassionate, and expert care to animals both small and large.

-The program had its initial accreditation review by the AVMA and will learn their decision sometime in early May, 2014.
-Please check the website for updated information.
-Application for accreditation does not guarantee accreditation.
+The program is accredited by the AVMA.
 Students who graduate from an accredited program are eligible to take the Veterinary Technician National Exam (VTNE) and pursue credentialing.

 Applicants to veterinary technology must present college preparatory English and a minimum of two years of satisfactory work in college preparatory mathematics and both college preparatory biology and chemistry.
 (Biology and chemistry with labs are required.)
 Applicants are recommended to have some experience with animals in a professional setting, and applicants should include a statement in the student application listing their experience.